 To add a new site, first of all, you need to install the MainWP Child plugin on all the websites that you want to be controlled from a centralized dashboard.
 It allows MainWP plugin to communicate with your child site.
 Login to your child site, install and activate the plugin.

-Get back to the centralized dashboard.
+Now get back to the centralized dashboard.

 Fill up all the required fields like the image below.